MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x144--bugcode-usb3-driver.md

 ---
 title: Bug Check 0x144 BUGCODE\_USB3\_DRIVER
 description: The BUGCODE\_USB3\_DRIVER bug check has a value of 0x00000144.
-This is the code used for all USB 3 bug checks.
-Parameter 1 specifies the type of the USB 3 bug check, and the meanings of the other parameters are dependent on Parameter 1. ms.assetid: 39414287-3E20-405B-846A-B7F9F8AEE078
+This is the code used for all USB 3 bug checks. ms.assetid: 39414287-3E20-405B-846A-B7F9F8AEE078
 keywords: ["Bug Check 0x144 BUGCODE_USB3_DRIVER", "BUGCODE_USB3_DRIVER"]
 topic_type: